web-mancha/Flipper/badusb/dropbox-upload/README.md

 # Dropbox Configuration for Uploading files with BadUSB

-This tutorial will explain how to create a BadUSB payload that will run a remote script stored on the Web, which is capable of uploading files to a remote location.
-Both the _download_ of the script and the _file upload_ parts will use Dropbox.
+This tutorial will explain how to create a BadUSB payload that is capable of uploading files to Dropbox by **automatically** generating temporary Access Tokens to be used on demand.

+This was inspired by the [ADV-Recon](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB/tree/main/Payloads/Flip-ADV-Recon) script by [I-Am-Jakoby](https://github.com/I-Am-Jakoby).

 **NOTE**: be aware that if your payloads/scripts are compromised, it might be possible to identify the original Dropbox account.
 So we recommend using an anonymous or disposable Dropbox account to operate everything.

-This was inspired by the [ADV-Recon](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB/tree/main/Payloads/Flip-ADV-Recon) script by [I-Am-Jakoby](https://github.com/I-Am-Jakoby).

 ## Motivation

-Until mid 2021, Dropbox allowed to create an "Access Token" that never expired.
+Until mid 2021, Dropbox allowed to create an **"Access Token"** that never expired.
 With a token like that, you could simply hardcode it on your script and the Dropbox upload would work.
-Since then, the "Access Token" that you create in the Apps Settings pages will expire after 4 hours.
+Since then, the Access Token that you create in the Apps Settings pages will expire after 4 hours.
 This requires that you keep recreating Dropbox tokens every time you want to use a payload.

-By using Dropbox's OAuth 2.0 API, this tutorial will demonstrate how to make an script that is capable of automatically generating "Autorization tokens", so that once the script is written you don't have to keep updating the credentials.
+By using Dropbox's OAuth 2.0 API, this tutorial will demonstrate how to make an script that is capable of automatically generating Access Tokens on demand, so that once the script is written you don't have to keep updating the credentials.

+## Tutorial

-## Create a Dropbox Application
+### 1 - Create a Dropbox Application

 First we will create a personal Dropbox application that will have permissions onlly to _upload_ files to a _specific folder_.